litetex-oss/mcm-dev-auth-neo/README.md

 ### Security?

 The tokens are stored in a file on the disk in above specified folder.
-As with all data on your PC, you as a user are responsible for keeping them secure!
+As with all data on your PC, you as a user are responsible for keeping them secure.

-If they got compromissed: Revoke them [here](https://account.live.com/consent/Manage)
+You can revoke tokens in the [Microsoft account settings](https://account.live.com/consent/Manage).

 <!-- modrinth_exclude.start -->